-As minister of hospitality, usher/greeter, you are responsible for welcoming parishioners and visitors into the church, selecting a family to bring up the offertory gifts, taking the collection(s), wishing everyone a good day, distributing bulletins at the end of mass, and bringing deposits to the bank.
+Minister of hospitality, commonly called ushers or greeters, are responsible for welcoming parishioners and visitors into the church, selecting a family to bring up the offertory gifts, taking the collection(s), distributing bulletins at the end of mass, and bringing deposits to the bank.

 Ushers are friendly people who welcome all ages and nationalities.
 Their faith enables them to see Christ’s presence in individuals and in the gathered community of believers.
 They are honest and dependable.
 Ushers handle emergency situations with courage and composure.